sandeeplayam/Jump-In-Board-Game/README.md

 @author Danish Butt

-This is the second milestone of the project and contains a gui based playable version of the game.
+This is the third milestone of the project and contains a gui based playable version of the game with additional features such as undo/redo and a solver.
 The rest of the deliverables include the code (source + executable jar file), documentation (design decisions, java docs, user manual), units tests and UML/sequence diagrams.
 The authors are Omar Elberougy, David Ou, Sudarsana Sandeep, Danish Butt, and Tharsan Sivathasan.

-There are no known issues this time.
+There were no known issues this time.

 There were some changes made from last time.
-The first thing is that the game/command words class was deleted as it was no longer needed as the view takes care of it.
-The parser class was also deleted as it is being replaced by the mouse.
-Lastly, the move method was moved into each of the rabbit/foxes class to allow for high cohesion.
-This was done to fix the previous issue of low cohesion with the board class.
+The first thing is that the view and controller were separated into 2 different components.
+In the last iteration they were both in the view class.
+The second thing is that an

-The plan for the next milestone will be to add a solver and an unlimited redo button.
+The plan for the next milestone will be to add a solve/load feature and a game level builder.